-What shampoo can I use on my dog?
-Can I use human shampoo on my dogs?
+Can you use human shampoo on dogs?

-So, what is the best shampoo for dogs?
+What is the best shampoo for dogs?

 It should go without saying, but dog shampoo should always be your number one choice when bathing your dog.
 You want what’s best for your dog, so treat them to a shampoo specifically made for them.
 Dog shampoos are specially designed for both the coat and skin of your furry friend and with a vast array of options available to suit their breed and coat type, whether they need detangling shampoo or medicated dog shampoo, they’re the perfect pick for your pooch.
 Plus, dog shampoos are designed to lather more easily than human shampoo, meaning you’ll need to use much more human shampoo for a similar wash!

 What can I use as a substitute for dog shampoo?

 If an emergency bath is essential, you’re out of pet shampoo and clean warm water isn’t working, use regular human shampoo as a very last resort.
 Where possible, look out for pH levels and try to choose a shampoo with a neutral pH range as close to 7 as possible.
 Human shampoo won’t harm your dog as a one-off but is definitely not recommended as a long term bathing solution.
 Keep away from human shampoos with added fragrance or colour, as these will be particularly harsh on your pet’s skin.

 Can I use baby shampoo on my dog?